 While Asheville has more than enough craft beer to quench your thirst, we recommend the Black Mountain breweries to escape the crowds.
 They are delicious and scenic.

-So, where should you grab local drinks in Black Mountain, NC?
+So, where should you grab a beer in Black Mountain, NC?
+How about a craft cocktail?

-As Asheville locals, we are sharing the best breweries in Black Mountain plus one of our favorite distilleries around for cocktails.
+From Asheville locals, uncover the best breweries in Black Mountain plus one of our favorite distilleries around.

 3 Must-Visit Breweries In Black Mountain, NC